-Octopus Energy has burst onto the UK energy scene by offering 100% renewable energy and some really interesting tariffs.
-As well as the more ‘traditional’ fixed and variable energy tariffs, Octopus has also developed some really unique tariffs that you can’t get anywhere else on the market.
+Octopus Energy tariffs come in all shapes and sizes.
+As well as the more ‘traditional’ fixed and variable energy tariffs, the supplier also offers some really unique tariffs that you can’t get anywhere else on the market.
 Read on to learn more about all types of Octopus Energy Tariffs.
-Are they reasonably priced or will they cost you an arm and a leg in 2019?

-Octopus Energy offers a range of different tariffs: from standard fixed and variable tariffs to really innovative ones that help you maximise your green energy usage while keeping your energy bills nice and cheap (just the way we like them).
-It also provides business tariffs and a tariff that’s specifically designed for electric vehicle drivers.
-Plus, all Octopus Energy tariffs use 100% renewable energy.
-Let’s take a look at a few of them.
+Octopus Energy offers a range of different tariffs: from standard fixed and variable tariffs to really innovative plans that help customers maximise their green energy usage while also being more energy-efficient.
+Plus, all Octopus Energy tariffs use 100% renewable energy!

 This is one of Octopus Energy’s most popular dual fuel tariffs.
 On this tariff, your unit rates and standing charges are fixed for 12 months, which makes it easier to calculate your monthly energy bill and keep on top of your spending.
-It is also one of its cheapest tariffs.
-Octopus claims it should work out as roughly £83 per month for an average household.
+It is also the supplier’s cheapest available tariff.Flexible Octopus:

 This is the provider’s greenest tariff, so if you want to be as environmentally friendly as possible this is the one for you.
 As with all other Octopus tariffs, the electricity is 100% renewable and as an added bonus, Octopus carbon offsets all of your gas too.
 It’s not too pricey either.
-Octopus estimates that its Supergreen tariff will cost a typical household £87 a month.
 This is a fixed tariff meaning your unit rates and standing charges stay the same for a full year.

-With this tariff, customers have access to half-hourly energy prices based on the wholesale energy market price at the time.
-These prices are updated every day: at 4pm every day, customers are given a different unit rate for every half an hour of the next 24 hours.
+With this Octopus Energy tariff, customers have access to half-hourly energy prices based on the wholesale price of energy.
+These prices are updated every day at 4 pm and customers are given a different unit rate for every half an hour of the next 24 hours.
 This allows them to maximise their energy usage when the prices are at the day’s cheapest, and minimise it when they are at their highest.

 The tariff is designed to work with smart technology through IFTTT applets, which lets customers really optimise their energy usage and save money.

 Agile Octopus has also introduced Plunge Pricing.
 Occasionally, energy prices drop below zero because more is generated than consumed.
-With the Agile Octopus Plunge Pricing system, Octopus will alert you when energy prices have dropped below zero and pay you to use energy at this time: You will get paid to use energy, crazy!
+With the Agile Octopus Plunge Pricing system, the provider will alert you when energy prices have dropped below zero and pay you to use energy at this time!

 With a time of use tariff, you are vulnerable to drastic increases in energy prices.
 Don’t worry, Agile Octopus includes a Price Cap Protect that prevents your prices from going over a certain amount.